DKCGroup/DKCGroup.github.io/content/authors/admin/index.md

 ---
 # Display name
-title: KaiChen Dong
+title: Kaichen Dong

 # Full Name (for SEO)
-first_name: KaiChen
+first_name: Kaichen
 last_name: Dong
 weight: 100
 # Is this the primary user of the site?